-One cycle of reciprocal IVF costs on average between $10,000–$15,000.
-The exact price depends on your:
+On average, one cycle of reciprocal IVF costs between $10,000–$15,000.
+The exact price depends on the following factors:

-- Insurance coverage
+- Your insurance coverage

-- Treatment center that facilitates your IVF
+- The treatment center that facilitates your IVF

-There are also medication costs (medications that improve your chances of IVF), which can average anywhere between $7,000-$10,000.
 In total, couples in the U.S. spend roughly $20,000 on reciprocal IVF.